 The Eastern Box Turtle is not necessarily the best turtle to get for total beginners, but it certainly is one of the most popular.

-High rounded shell, skin is covered with bright yellow or orange blotches
+Unique Features: High rounded shell, skin covered with bright yellow or orange blotches

 The Eastern Box Turtle certainly is a unique looking turtle!

-The aren't generally very big.
-Full grown they are usually between 4.5 to 6 inches (11 to 15 centimeters).
+They aren’t generally very big.
+Full-grown they are usually between 4.5 to 6 inches (11 to 15 centimeters).

 Their shell is high domed and rounded, and they often have reddish, almost penetrating eyes.